chenchenzi/chenzixu/content/resources/1forcedalignment/fa6.md

 #### Backtracking easy-to-fix typos

-Sometimes missing words in the dictionary results from spelling mistakes.
+Sometimes missing words in the dictionary result from spelling mistakes.
 Using the information in `/Documents/MFA/(your project)/oovs_utterances.txt` from the validation output, we can backtrace the words with typos and fix them in the transcript texts.

 #### Generating pronunciation dictionary for remaining OOVs